Skip to Main Content

 • Pest infestations

-Homes with damaged foundations, as mentioned, tend to generate symptoms that make the houses themselves less pleasant to live in.
-As such, it can seem impossible to sell these homes to a potential buyer.
+Homes with damaged foundations display symptoms that impact the living environment.
+Given that, it can seem impossible to sell these homes to a potential buyer.

 It is not impossible to complete one of these sales.
 There are two ways you can sell a home with foundation problems.
 You can leave the foundation as it is and note in the listing that the foundation is damaged, losing up to 30 percent of your home’s resale value in the process.
-Alternatively, you can put the money necessary to fix the home into your foundation early on and regain that loss as you look for a buyer.
+Or you can invest in necessary repairs early on and regain that loss as you look for a buyer.

-Regardless of which path you choose, you will have to let potential buyers know that your home’s foundation has been damaged in the past.
+Regardless of which path you choose, you must let potential buyers know that your home’s foundation has been damaged in the past.
 The actual selling of the space, however, won’t be impossible.

 Repair Your Foundation with Expert Help